Brentford F.C. Reserves and Academy: South Eastern League (1914–1915)

-Football Combination (1919–1967, 1998–2004, 2009–2011)
+Football Combination (1919–1967, 1998–1999, 2000–2004, 2009–2011)

 The reserve team spent much of its existence competing in the Football Combination.
 Brentford Reserves were London Combination (as the Football Combination was known then) champions in 1931–32 and 1932–33.
 The title-clinching game on 6 May 1933, against Aldershot Reserves was watched by a crowd of over 9,000 at Griffin Park, the club record for a reserve team fixture.
 A notable achievement was 43-game winning run at Griffin Park between November 1931 and November 1933.
 Much of the success in those two seasons was down to the prolific goalscoring of Ralph Allen.
 Overspending and the subsequent cutting of costs forced the club to disband the reserve team and quit the Football Combination in 1967.
-The reserves re-joined the Football Combination for the 1998–99 season and a notable third-place finish was achieved in 2001–02.
+The reserves re-joined the Football Combination for the 1998–99 season, but withdrew at the end of the 1999–2000 season.
+The team rejoined for the 2000–01 season and a notable third-place finish was achieved in 2001–02.
 The reserve team was withdrawn from competition in 2004, but was revived and won election to the Football Combination Central Division in 2009.
 The team played for two seasons before being replaced by the Brentford Development Squad in 2011.
 During its final two seasons, the reserve team played its home games at Griffin Park.